inferno-framework/g10-wiki-walkthrough/Walkthrough.md

 ## Step 3: Perform Standalone Patient App Tests

-Inferno's tests for the ONC certification criteria are organized into four steps.
+Inferno's tests for the ONC certification criteria are organized into six steps.
 This allows the tester to walk through the requirements in an order similar to what would be done in a real world situation, while limiting redundant testing.

-The first step, 'Standalone Patient App', verifies the ability of a system to perform a Patient Standalone Launch to a SMART on FHIR confidential client with a patient context, refresh token, and OpenID Connect (OIDC) identity token.
+The first step, 'Standalone Patient App', demonstrates the ability of a system to perform a Patient Standalone Launch to a SMART on FHIR confidential client with a patient context, refresh token, and OpenID Connect (OIDC) identity token.
+After launch, a simple Patient resource read is performed on the patient in context.
+The access token is then refreshed, and the Patient resource is read using the new access token to ensure that the refresh was successful.
+The authentication information provided by OpenID Connect is decoded and validated, and simple queries are performed to ensure that access is granted to all USCDI data elements.

 ![Inferno First Step](images/inferno_first_step.png)